avoccado/avoccado-bootloader-avr/README.md

 Optiboot for nRF24L01+
 ======================

-This is a modifed Optiboot bootloader for Arduino.
-The two main features I added are:
+This is a modifed Optiboot bootloader for AVR micro controllers.
+Main features added:

-*   support for the nRF24L01+ radio transciever chip for wireless reprogramming of your Arduinos.
+*   support for the nRF24L01+ radio transciever chip for wireless flashing
 *   implemented SUPPORT_EEPROM so eeprom flashing now actually works.

-The nRF24L01+ is a cheap SPI radio transciever chip that works in simplex mode (can't receive and transmit at the same time, unlike serial communication).
-This version of optiboot can receive commands from a program like avrdude or an Arduino IDE either through serial or through the nRF24L01+ chip if one is connected.
-Over serial it behaves as normal.
+This version of optiboot can receive commands from a program like avrdude or an Arduino IDE either through serial/UART or the nRF24L01+ chip (if one is connected and detected).

-The nRF24L01+ modules (PCB with the radio chip, antenna and a few other things) can be had for less than $1 from the likes of ebay.
-Add an Arduino clone for $2.50 and it's a wireless Arduino for $3.50.

 Optiboot
 ========